 Through Christ and His example of compassion and mercy for the sick and disadvantaged, we join the Bongolo mission team to serve the people of Gabon (Matthew 9:35-36).
 We are dedicated to serving Bongolo Hospital and its clinical and administrative needs.

 People in underserved and under-resourced areas of Africa are dying of treatable surgical diseases.
-It is estimated that 56 million people in Africa need surgical care today.
+It is estimated that 56 million people in Africa need surgical care today that are not able to get it.
 Aside from the lack of necessary equipment and facilities, the burden for properly educated and trained surgeons and anesthesia providers is dramatic.
 Training Africans to stay in Africa is a key objective to reverse the course of unnecessary surgical disease and death.
-In conjunction with the ongoing surgical training program (Pan-African Academy of Christian Surgeons), we will begin an anesthesia training program at Bongolo.
-We are dedicated to train and disciple African anesthesia providers with the goal of sending them out to serve and minister throughout West Africa (2 Timothy 2:2).
+In conjunction with the ongoing surgical training program (Pan-African Academy of Christian Surgeons), Jeff provides anesthesia training and discipleship at Bongolo with the goal to send qualified anesthesia providers throughout Africa to serve, lead, and minister (2 Timothy 2:2).

 One Step at a Time